Knopfi02/OperaGX-Twitch-Integration-fix/README.md

 You can, however, use the "Developer mode" to import extentions from a folder!
 This means, you can get a working version and overwrite the broken one!

-## Try the following steps:
+## How to :

 1. <a href="https://github.com/Knopfi02/OperaGX-Twitch-Integration-fix/archive/refs/heads/main.zip">Download</a> the zip file of this repository and unpack it
 2. Open Opera GX and go to the link `opera://extensions`. (you can also get to the extention settings by other means)
-3. Enable "Developer mode" in the top right.
+3. Enable "Developer mode" in the top right corner.
 4. Click on "Load unpacked"
-5. Select the unpacked folder called "0.19.0_0"
+5. Select the unpacked folder called "0.21.0_0"

 Hope it helps :D